seud0nym/tch-gui-unhide/utilities/README.md

  -R                    Reset to device defaults (equivalent to: -hmymodem -dmodem -na -ay -cy -fy -my -py -ry -ty -ey -uy -wy)
  -U                    Check for and download the latest version from GitHub
 ```
-Note that the options to disable/enable EasyMesh are only applicable to devices with multiap installed.
+Note that the options to disable/enable EasyMesh and DumaOS are only applicable to devices with those services installed.

 ## dumaos
 Enables or disables DumaOS on a DJA0231 running the 18.1.c.0514 or later firmware, or a DJA0230 running 18.1.c.0549 or later.
 It also disables or enables reboot on core dump, because if DumaOS gets into trouble, the router will just continally reboot.